There was a time when avocados were maligned as fattening and never to be eaten. Thank goodness those days are behind us!

 If you buy avocado by the baker’s dozen, you may be wondering, about your storage options.
 We all know how tricky it can be to use avocados before they go bad.

 Can you refrigerate avocados?
-Yes, refrigerating avocados is the best way to store them once they are ripe.
-Avocados continue to ripen at room temperature, so by keeping them in the fridge, you’ll be able to keep them from spoiling before you’re ready to eat them.
+Yes, you can refrigerate avocados.
+This is the best way to store them once they are ripe.
+Avocados continue to ripen at room temperature.
 Perfectly ripe avocados will last for up to 3 days in the refrigerator.

 To extend the lifespan of your avocado, the best thing you can do is keep it safe and cool in your fridge.